yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-sql.markdown

 # Free Text Search

 Free text search required almost with every application.
 Users placing some free text into a form and later the system allows users to search for records that includes one or more words within a free text field.
-A simple way to enable such fast search without using regualr expression query that my have some overhead can be done using the [Collection Indexing](./indexing.html#Collection Indexing), having an array or a collection of String values used for the query.
+A simple way to enable such fast search without using regular expression query that my have some overhead can be done using the [Collection Indexing](./indexing.html#Collection Indexing), having an array or a collection of String values used for the query.
 Once the query is executed the SQL Query should use the searched words as usual.
 See example below:

 Our Space class includes the following - note the **words** and the **freeText** fields: